JuliaLang/julia/doc/src/manual/interfaces.md

 the current element and an updated `state`.
 The `state` object can be anything, and is generally considered to be an implementation detail private to the iterable object.

-Any object defines these three methods is iterable and can be used in the [many functions that rely upon iteration](@ref lib-collections-iteration).
+Any object that defines these three methods is iterable and can be used in the [many functions that rely upon iteration](@ref lib-collections-iteration).
 It can also be used directly in a `for` loop since the syntax:

 ```julia